MontaineHOA/CCnR/02_development_period.md

 ## Section 5.
 Purpose of Development Period.

 These requirements and
-covenants are made to ensure that the Properties shall be adequately administered m the 1rnt1al stages of development and to ensure an orderly trans1t1on to Assoc1at1on operations.
+covenants are made to ensure that the Properties shall be adequately administered in the 1rnt1al stages of development and to ensure an orderly trans1t1on to Assoc1at1on operations.
 Each Owner accepts this management authority 1n Declarant